satwikkansal/wtfpython/README.md

     >>> ...
     Ellipsis
     ```
-- Eliipsis can be used for several purposes,
+- Ellipsis can be used for several purposes,
     + As a placeholder for code that hasn't been written yet (just like `pass` statement)
     + In slicing syntax to represent the full slices in remaining direction
     ```py